meeeraaakiii/home-security-system/README.md

 - ~~Control recordings dir with a config file~~
 - ~~Investigate why Android's Chrome browser can't play HLS playlist~~
 - Security
+    - Login
         - ~~Generate session IDs on the server~~
         - ~~Rate limiter~~
         - ~~Add the Secure flag to cookies, ensuring they are only sent over HTTPS connections.~~
         - Use a cryptographically secure random number generator for session IDs
         - Store hashed and salted passwords using a strong hashing algorithm (e.g., bcrypt, Argon2) and compare hashed values during authentication
         - Implement CSRF tokens to ensure that the login request is genuine and originated from the intended user.
         - Ensure that cookie parsing is robust
+    - File serving routes like / and /static/css

 ## ffmpeg
 ```bash